-In amongst the dimensions on your custom board, the number of liters might be the most important.
+In amongst the dimensions on your surfboard, the number of liters might be the most important.
 This article will help you to understand surfboard volume and even includes a free surfboard volume calculator.

 Surfboard manufacturing has become increasingly technical, with new products coming out daily, manufactured using fresh technology, as well as hordes of Chinese pop-outs that are filtering through all aspects of retail, aimed at the mass market.
 If you go back to basics, however, there is still the golden thread of good board dimensions that exists: height, width, and thickness.